andres81/Model_of_the_Psyche/websites/dashboard-of-the-netherlands.andreschepers.nl/public/case-files/democracy/maastricht-train-station-ns-boa-incident/maastricht-train-station-ns-boa-incident.md

 NS, Regionale Eenheid Limburg, Gemeente Maastricht and Inspectie Leefomgeving en Transport,

 I write you to report an incident and further measures I am taking.
-My name is André Schepers and I represent the highest authority in the democracy of the Netherlands: The Institute Citizenship.
+My name is André Schepers and I represent the highest authority in the democracy of The Netherlands: The Institute Citizenship.
 You represent moral systems that I delegate my moral obligations to until I can no longer do that.

 I wish to report to you the incident that happened the evening of the 13th of February 2026 at around 19:30 at the train station of Maastricht.